Weeklong Sessions 2025

 About Plum Lyon: The Plum Lyon Kitchen welcomes you to come and cook in Lyon, the gastronomic capital of France.
 Located in the ancient silk-worker's district on the hill of the Croix Rousse, a UNESCO World Heritage site, the Plum Lyon Teaching Kitchen is offering seasonal market classes, classic French cooking, week-long immersive programs, children's workshops in English, and single subject ateliers that cover a chosen technique or theme in French cuisine.
 We accommodate a maximum of 6-8 students per class.
 There is plenty of opportunity for hands-on learning in our classes.

 Lucy Vanel is a professionally trained and certified French chef, and has been teaching the culinary arts since 2007.
-Holding both French and American nationalities, her passion for La Cuisine Lyonnaise and la cuisine Française has ruled her every waking moment (and sometimes her dreams) since she moved to Lyon from Los Angeles in the year 2000.
-Lucy has transmitted her knowledge and expertise for 13 years in Plum's current location through half-day and one-day workshops.
-She has created these Immersive French Culinary Week workshops with the goal of offering Plum's curriculum to provide a deeper longer experience, and include multi-day preparations and progressively teach more of the building blocks of classic French and regional cuisine than any one-day workshop could ever cover.
+Holding both French and American citizenship her passion for la cuisine lyonnaise and la cuisine française has ruled her every waking moment (and sometimes her dreams) since she moved to Lyon from Los Angeles in the year 2000.
+Lucy has enthusiastically transmitted her knowledge and expertise to thousands of students through half-day and one-day workshops, and in 2025, the 5 day programs will begin!
+She has created these Immersive French Culinary workshops with the goal of offering Plum's curriculum to provide a deeper, longer, more immersive experience in the gastronomic landscape of Lyon, and include multi-day preparations to progressively teach more of the building blocks of classic French and regional cuisine than any one-day workshop could ever cover.
 If you enjoyed Lucy's Market Table Classes, you will love your week at Plum!

 A note from Lucy